rwieruch/blog_robinwieruch_content/getting-started-github-graphql-api.md

 <hr class="section-divider">

-After you've set up GitHub to use their GraphQL API to learn about GraphQL, you should be ready to implement your first GraphQL client application.
-Follow along and create your first GraphQL client-side application in React.
+After you've set up GitHub to use their GraphQL API to learn about GraphQL, you should be ready to implement your first GraphQL client interactions.
+Follow along and create your first GraphQL client-side application with the tools you have just set up but also with React.

-{{% read_before_2 "This tutorial is part 1 of 3 in this series."
-"Part 2:" "A complete React with GraphQL Tutorial" "https://www.robinwieruch.de/react-with-graphql-tutorial/" "Part 3:" "A complete React with Apollo and GraphQL Tutorial" "https://www.robinwieruch.de/react-graphql-apollo-tutorial/" %}}
+{{% read_before_4 "This tutorial is part 1 of 5 in this series."
+"Part 2:" "A GraphQL Tutorial for Beginners" "https://www.robinwieruch.de/graphql-tutorial/" "Part 3:" "A complete React with GraphQL Tutorial" "https://www.robinwieruch.de/react-with-graphql-tutorial/" "Part 4:" "A Apollo Client Tutorial for Beginners" "https://www.robinwieruch.de/graphql-apollo-client-tutorial/" "Part 5:" "A complete React with Apollo and GraphQL Tutorial" "https://www.robinwieruch.de/react-graphql-apollo-tutorial/" %}}